-- 3.1.2 Shooters must not shoulder their gun until the target appears.
-Shooters must fire with their gun shouldered on all targets, including rabbits. - 3.1.3 In a doubles on report, simultaneous or rafale double. shooters may position their gun as they please between the first and second targets only.
-Gun must be shouldered at the time of attempting the second target.
+- 3.1.2 Shooters must not shoulder their guns until the target appears.
+Shooters must fire with their guns shouldered on all targets, including rabbits. - 3.1.3 In doubles, on report, simultaneous or rafale double, shooters may position their guns as they please between the first and second targets only.